V-Team-Development/hungry_dungeon_ttrpg/unsorted/vore.md

 Regular food items have digestion hardness rather than health.
-Digestion damage adds buildup, just like with living prey, and when buildup exceeds digestion hardness the food item turns into digested food.
+Digestion damage adds buildup, just like with living prey, and when buildup exceeds digestion hardness the food item is digested.

 ## Absorption

-Every turn, digested food is absorbed based on digestion damage.
+Every turn, digested food is absorbed based on your digestion damage.
 When food is absorbed, what happens varies depending on the type of organ, but usually the pred gains satiation according to the nutrients in the food.
 The formulas for calculating this are complex, and will not be detailed here.

+Not every form of food is the same - some can be absorbed more efficiently than others.
+Plants are harder to digest than meat, and processed foods like milk are even better.

+Digestion efficiency also varies depending on perks, including race.
+A Cowgirl's slow stomach can absorb more from the same amount of food than the high-metabolism catgirl.

 ## Indigestion